Responding to Climate Change

 Also, under the above-mentioned MOE project, an ultra-compact, ultra-low-cost, small-capacity micro-hydroelectric power generation system developed by Daikin Industries, Ltd. was adopted and we developed a 5.5-kW system for a three-year period from fiscal 2016 to 2018.
 We believe that the development of a small-capacity product increases the number of possible installation locations for hydroelectric power systems, particularly among small-sized waterworks-related companies, and can contribute to reducing CO2 emissions.

 Daikin Industries, Ltd. established DK-Power, Ltd. in June 2017.
 Since then, the company has engaged in the power generation business using small-capacity micro-hydroelectric power generation systems.
-As of March 31, 2020, the company has installed these systems at 16 locations across Japan with total annual power generation of 1,972 MWh (approx. 2,000 MWh) in fiscal 2019, which is enough to power 660 homes*.
+As of March 31, 2021, the company has installed these systems at 25 locations across Japan with total annual power generation of 3,200 MWh in fiscal 2020, which is enough to power 1,070 homes*.

-The company aims to install these systems at a total of 30 locations nationwide for cumulative power generation of 7,487 MWh (CO2 emission reduction effect of 3,878 tons-CO2) during the approximately five-year period from 2017 when the company was established to March 2021.
+The company has been aiming to install these systems at a total of 30 locations nationwide for cumulative power generation of 7,487 MWh (CO2 emission reduction effect of 3,878 tons-CO2) during the approximately five-year period from 2017 when the company was established to March 2021.
+While the number of installations did not reach the target as of the end of March 2021, the number of contracts signed with 39 projects that has exceeded the target of 30 locations.
+We were slightly short of our goals for cumulative power generation at 7,188 MWh and CO2 emission reduction effect at 3,723 tons-CO2.

 Find out more in your region.